 Evolution of Mobile

 Mobile has truly gone through a period of tremendous evolution and growth.
 Mobile is about convenience and easy access (to others and to information).
 The mobile Smartphone is a social artifact.
-And while today I believe that mobile has peaked in general (a topic for another blog), mobile has entered the phase of continuous stable growth that won’t stop — its essence will just transform into different form-factors and new interactions — all about improving the mobile context and thus the experience (usefulness).
+And while today I believe that mobile has peaked in general (a topic for another blog), mobile has entered the phase of continuous stable growth that won’t stop — its essence will just transform into different form-factors and new interactions — all about applying the mobile context and thus improving the experience (usefulness).

 Voice has always been a fundamental piece or feature of the mobile phone, and it will always be.
 But in the world or era of “data”, voice has been treated as “legacy stuff”, separate and driven by its own experience, drivers, and infrastructure.
 Voice just works, but separate, under Operator control.

 As a side note, for years, many of us have been talking about convergence with respect to mobile; an example of this is a piece I wrote back in 2007 titled the Future of the Web and Mobile that covered the expected evolution of mobile from my point of view — this was written 6 months before the iPhone was first released; looking back is pretty much on target.